-.03 A system of quality control for a firm encompasses the firm's organizational structure and the policies adopted and procedures established to provide the firm with reasonable assurance of conforming with profes-
+.03 A system of quality control for a firm encompasses the firm's organizational structure and the policies adopted and procedures established

-^{1.} Firm is defined in the AICPA rules of conduct as "A proprietorship, partnership, or professional corporation or association engaged in the practice of public accounting, including individual partners or shareholders thereof."
+&lt;sup>1 Firm is defined in the AICPA rules of conduct as "A proprietorship, partnership, or professional corporation or association engaged in the practice of public accounting, including individual partners or shareholders thereof."
 Professional standards, as referred to in this statement, are those that relate to the professional qualities and performance of individual members of the AICPA and, accordingly, include the rules of conduct of the AICPA, pronouncements of the AICPA Auditing Standards Board and its predecessor committees, and pronouncements of the AICPA Accounting and Review Services Committee.

-Unlèss the text states otherwise, the term personnel encompasses all of a firm's professionals performing services to which this statement applies and includes proprietors, partners, principals, and stockholders or officers of professional corporations, and their professional employees.
+&lt;sup>2 Unless the text states otherwise, the term personnel encompasses all of a firm's professionals performing services to which this statement applies and includes proprietors, partners, principals, and stockholders' or officers of professional corporations, and their professional employees.

-sional standards.
+to provide the firm with reasonable assurance of conforming with professional standards.
 The system of quality control should be appropriately comprehensive and suitably designed in relation to the firm's organizational structure, its policies, and the nature of its practice.

-- .04 Any system of quality control has inherent limitations that can reduce its effectiveness.
-Variance in individual performance and understanding of professional requirements affects the degree of compliance with a firm's prescribed quality control policies and procedures and, therefore, the effectiveness of the system. - .05 The system of quality control for a U.S. firm should provide the firm with reasonable assurance that the segments of the firm's engagements performed by its foreign offices or by its domestic or foreign affiliates or correspondents are performed in accordance with professional standards in the United States.3
+.04 Any system of quality control has inherent limitations that can reduce its effectiveness.
+Variance in individual performance and understanding of professional requirements affects the degree of compliance with a firm's prescribed quality control policies and procedures and, therefore, the effectiveness of the system.

+.05 The system of quality control for a U.S. firm should provide the firm with reasonable assurance that the segments of the firm's engagements performed by its foreign offices or by its domestic or foreign affiliates or correspondents are performed in accordance with professional standards in the United States.